Create this super simple stencil card with these great products from Simon Says Stamps.

 If you are looking for a great way to create unique backgrounds on your cards, look no further than a stencil.
 There are many creative ways to use stencils on your cards.
 One way is to get some ink and a blending tool and spread the ink on the stencil and blend.
 There are also great masking techniques where you use tape to mask off the area you don’t want to ink.
 You can also blend part of the stencil.
 The possibilities are endless!

-Some of my previous experiences using stencils on things (boards, walls, etc.) haven't been that great.
+Some of my previous experiences using stencils on things (boards, walls, etc.) haven’t been that great.
 The paint would bleed through, and I would never get the clean look I wanted.
-So, I was a little resistant about using stencils for my cards.
+So, I was a little resistant about using stencils for by cards.
 But as soon as I tried them, I fell in love.
 Not only are they easy to use, but the results are amazing.
 Here is another card I created using a stencil.

 If you feel the same way, I urge you to try one.
 The price point is excellent, with most of them selling for under $10.
 They are very versatile, and you can create super fun and exciting backgrounds.
 They are an economical product to add to your craft supplies.